 How is Creamed Honey Made?

-AB’s Honey pure creamed honey is creamed in small batches using a traditional method and 100% Australian Ironbark honey.
 The traditional creaming process involves carefully maintaining the natural raw honey at a low temperature and using paddles to gently stir the mixture.
 A low temperature is essential to slow the crystallisation process and prevent any damage to the honey.

-Check AB’s Creamed Honey!
+Check out AB’s Creamed Honey!

 If you haven’t tried creamed honey before you are missing out!
 Creamed honey has a mild flavour, spreads like butter and, unlike liquid honey, doesn’t drip!
 Pure creamed honey also tends to have a more delicate and consistent texture than runny honey.
 It is absolutely wonderful on warm toast and sourdough bread, or straight from the jar!

 AB’s Honey offers three types of creamed honey; our traditional Creamed Ironbark Honey and our very special blends of Creamed Honey with Ginger and Creamed Honey with Cinnamon.
 The added ginger and cinnamon spices makes our pure Australian creamed honeys unique and totally delicious.
 They are also a wonderful spreadable addition to a cheese platter.